 Like many people, it is easy to get lost in the world of dog accessories.
 I have found myself on Google so many times searching for answers to questions that I wouldn’t have dreamed of ever asking.
 A common question that I get asked is “What are the pros and cons of wearing a harness versus a collar?”
 They are both great, but it really depends on you and what type of dog you have.
 Let’s explore our options and make the best decision for you and your dog’s lifestyle.

 Collars are typically a simple piece of material that goes around your dog’s neck.
 They can vary from a simple block of color to a blinged out statement piece.
 Hoadin.com makes cute, eco-friendly dog collars in a variety of colors!
-Collars are a great accessory for holding your dog’s identification, license, and microchip tags.
+According to AKC, collars are a great accessory for holding your dog’s identification, license, and microchip tags.
 Not to mention, they can showcase your dog’s vibe - whether that be a bedazzled princess or a sports fanatic!
 Collars are also lightweight and non-restrictive, which makes it easy for your dog to adjust to the feel of wearing one.

 Concerns about collar-wearing dogs are typically raised when it comes to walking your dog.
 Collars are situated on a dog’s neck, so when they are on a walk and tug on the leash, the pressure is solely exerted onto their neck region.
 The repeated traumas, even light tugs, to their neck, trachea, and thyroid, contribute to future medical problems in small-breed dogs.
 Pomeranians, Yorkshire Terriers, Pugs, Chihuahuas, and small Poodles are most commonly at risk of irritating their trachea, thyroid, and eyes when wearing collars.
 These small breeds are genetically predisposed to collapsed trachea, hypothyroidism, and glaucoma, and collars pose a real risk to aggravating these medical conditions.